TaleOfFriendship/rhine/README.md

 The techniques used were nothing complex.
 Mainly linear regression, PCA and NNs.
 Interestingly, deeper and more sophisticated NNs like LSTMs or more layered/larger layered NNs did not lead to an improvement.

-TÍ think the two main reasons for this are:
+I think the two main reasons for this are:
 - data itself is not complex enough
-- measurements have too high of a variance
+- variance of measurements is too high